 Reading's Covid status

-The council has produced a video of public health consultant David Munday talking about what the tier 1 level means for Reading, which people can watch on You Tube.
+The council has produced regular videos of public health consultant David Munday talking about Covid in Reading, which people can watch on You Tube.

 While restrictions remain unchanged for the general public in our borough, the government has issued new advice to the shielding group (known as the ‘clinically extremely vulnerable’) on how to protect themselves within each of the three new tiers, which also include ‘high’ and ‘very high’.